emiketic/emiketic-starter-dev/docs/guidelines/react-redux.md

 ## Components

-- Prefer stateless functional components.
-(UI is a pure function of the props!)
+- Prefer stateless functional components (UI as pure function of the props).
 - Rely on `react-redux`' `connect()` to attach state and actions to components props.
+  - `connect()` should only expose state using `mapStateToProps` and not define `mapDispatchToProps`, unless the component is a function.
 - Rely on `react-router`' `withRouter()` HOC to get routing props (`match`, `location`, `history`).

 ### Redux-connected Components